ClearStepsCLEARSTEPS AI

 Combination

 Observation: Heat is released (exothermic).
-Quicklime turns to slaked lime.
+Quicklime turns into slaked lime [Ca(OH)₂].

 💡

 Two or more substances combine to form a single product.
-Always exothermic — write heat release in answer.
+Combination reactions are always exothermic — write this in your answer.

 very high frequency